Admission 2025-26

 Job Opportunities of Pathology Course

-There are many private as well as government hospitals providing job opportunities for a pathologist.
-A Pathologist can work in healthcare or medical clinics as Pathologist Supervisor or Research partner.
-Being a Pathologist, since the chances for emergencies are very less their life will be somewhat more stress-free than other physicians.
+Many private and government hospitals provide job opportunities for pathologists.
+A pathologist can work as a pathologist supervisor or research partner in healthcare or medical clinics.
+Being a pathologist, since the chances of emergencies are very less, their life will be somewhat stress-free compared to other physicians.

 Job Profile